Carrots And Basil: The Perfect Companion Planting

 5 different images of carrots and basil companion plants from Pinterest:

-1. Carrots and tomatoes.
+- Carrots and tomatoes.
 Tomatoes are another good companion plant for carrots.
 They both attract beneficial insects, and the tomatoes' height can help to shade the carrots from the sun.
-Image of Carrots and tomatoes companion plants

-2. Carrots and lettuce.
+- Carrots and lettuce.
 Lettuce is a low-growing plant that will not shade the carrots, and it can help to attract beneficial insects.
-Image of Carrots and lettuce companion plants

-3. Carrots and chives.
+- Carrots and chives.
 Chives are another good companion plant for carrots.
 They help to repel pests, and their strong aroma can help to mask the carrot's scent, which can attract carrot root fly.
-Image of Carrots and chives companion plants

-4. Carrots and beans.
+- Carrots and beans.
 Beans are a nitrogen-fixing plant, which means they can help to improve the soil quality for the carrots.
 They also help to shade the carrots from the sun.
-Image of Carrots and beans companion plants

-5. Carrots and spinach.
+- Carrots and spinach.
 Spinach is another low-growing plant that will not shade the carrots.
 It also helps to attract beneficial insects.
-Image of Carrots and spinach companion plants

 Post a Comment for "Carrots And Basil: The Perfect Companion Planting"